nvidia-holoscan/holohub/applications/imaging_ai_segmentator/README.md

 ### Run the Application in Dev Environment

-It is strongly recommended a Python virtual environment is used for running the application in dev enviornment.
+It is strongly recommended a Python virtual environment is used for running the application in dev environment.

 This application only has Python implementation depending on a set of Python packages from [Pypi](https://pypi.org), however, a `build_and_install` step is needed to automate organizing Python code and downloading the model.